singpass/verify-demo-app/README.md

 ### 1.2 Run NPM install

-Open 3 terminal and navigate to "client", "webhook" and "mock-server" folder respectively

-Run the following command in all terminal:
+Run the following command in the folder you unzipped the application:

 ```
 npm install
 ```

 ### 1.3 Start the Application

-Execute the following command to start the application in both terminal:
+Execute the following command to start the application:
 ```
   npm start
 ```